JULIELab/JULIELab.github.io/projects.md

 ![](http://julielab.de/coling_multimedia/de/img/Projects/projects_JenAge_Logo-width-110-height-82.png)
 =====================================

-The [German Ministry of Education and Research] (BMBF) is funding the new [Jena Centre of Systems Biology of Ageing] (JenAge) from October 2009 to September 2014.
-JenAge is a research endeavour of researchers from several academic institutions in the [city of Jena].
+The [German Ministry of Education and Research] (http://www.bmbf.de/) is funding the new [Jena Centre of Systems Biology of Ageing] (http://www.jenage.de) from October 2009 to September 2014.
+JenAge is a research endeavour of researchers from several academic institutions in the [city of Jena] (http://www.jena.de/sixcms/detail.php?id=97320&_lang=en).

 JULIE Lab\'s contributions to the project:
 ------------------------------------------